GinevraGiangeri/Metagenomics-lab/README.md

   - the taxonomic level for the stratification step (species, genus, etc.)
 * the script will start by calculating KEGG orthologs/modules abundances for each sample;
 * when the abundances calculation step is ended, the stratification step begins.
-The computation time requested for a typical workflow with 100-200 genomes and 10-20 different conditions will be within minutes depending on the computer used.
+The computational time requested for a typical workflow with 100-200 genomes and 10-20 different conditions will be 5-20 minutes depending on the computer used.

 ## Output
 In the output folder, the following files will be saved:
 * two tabular files:
   - one defining the taxonomic assignment
   - one defining the abundances weighted fot the occurences for each metabolic function;
-* some images, each corresponding to the weighted abundances for each sample;
+* image files, each corresponding to the weighted abundances for each sample;
-* the stratification gives you back tabular files for each KEGG code analyzed.
+* the stratification analysis provides the tabular files for each KEGG code analyzed.